JacopoBonta/arduino-serial-comunication/Documentation.md

-This library is delivered using the GPL license
+This library is delivered under the GPL license